Gene Technologies (A Level only) (AQA A Level Biology): Exam Questions

 0

-Explain why the researchers used polymerase chain reaction in their investigation.
+Explain why the researchers used PCR in their investigation.

-During the polymerase chain reaction method, DNA is heated to 94 °C and DNA primers, nucleotides and enzymes are added to the mixture.
+During PCR DNA is heated to 94 °C and DNA primers, nucleotides and enzymes are added to the mixture.

 (i) Explain why the DNA is heated to 94 °C.

-(ii) Describe what is meant by DNA primers and explain why these are added during the polymerase chain reaction.
+(ii) Describe a DNA primer and explain why primers are added during the polymerase chain reaction.

 (iii) State why the enzymes used in the polymerase chain reaction must be thermostable.

-It was determined that the three children were siblings and shared the same biological parents.
+It was determined that the three children in part (a) were siblings and shared the same biological parents.
 Their mother is Adult B.

 Suggest which of the other adults is the children’s father and give the reason for your answer.

-Spinocerebellar Ataxia is a genetic condition that leads to a loss in the brain’s ability to coordinate the movement of hands, eye and in speech.
+Spinocerebellar ataxia is a genetic condition that leads to a loss in the brain’s ability to coordinate some movements .
 The gene involved contains a section of DNA with many repeats of the base sequence CAG.
-The number of these repeats determines whether or not an allele of this gene will cause Spinocerebellar Ataxia.
+The number of these repeats determines whether or not an allele of this gene will cause spinocerebellar ataxia.

-Figure 1 shows the age at which a sample of patients with Spinocerebellar Ataxia first developed symptoms and the number of CAG repeats in the allele causing Spinocerebellar Ataxia in each patient.
+Figure 1 shows the age at which a sample of patients with spinocerebellar ataxia first developed symptoms and the number of CAG repeats in the allele in each patient.

 Figure 1